Shashwat7012/Zeotap-Assignment/README.md

 ## Folder Structure

-- `/RuleEngineApp` - Contains the code for the Rule Engine with AST.
+- `/Rule Engine with AST` - Contains the code for the Rule Engine with AST.
-- `/WeatherMonitorApp` - Contains the code for the Weather Monitoring system.
+- `/RTWM` - Contains the code for the Weather Monitoring system.